ReedsShorts/tapg.py/README.md

 # tapg.py
 # About
-This is a text adventure that also is an rpg game.
+This is a text adventure that runs on Python 3.
 # Installation/Running
-To to this, copy and paste all of the code into python 3.
+To to this, copy and paste all of the code into Python 3.
 Then run it.